KieranWynn/pyquaternion/docs/features.md

 A unit quaternion has a `norm()` of 1.0

+**Note:** A Quaternion representing zero i.e. `Quaternion(0, 0, 0, 0)` cannot be normalised.
+In this case, the returned object will remain zero.

-**Returns:** a new Quaternion object clone that is guaranteed to be a unit quaternion
+**Returns:** a new Quaternion object clone that is guaranteed to be a unit quaternion *unless* the original object was zero, in which case the norm will remain zero.

 	unit_quaternion = my_quaternion.normalise()
 	unit_quaternion = my_quaternion.unit()